sroach1028/EventTrackerProject/README.md

 # EventTrackerProject

+A Spring REST program created by Shaun Roach at Skill Distillery, CO

 ## Description

 This program uses RESTful web services that allow clients to retrieve and manage 'extinction' data stored on a server.
+The program communicates with a MySQL database that contains data related to known animal extinctions.
 The clients communicate via URI routes and Http Methods making up the following REST Endpoints:

 * GET api/extinctions/{id}
 -------find and display the Extinction even corresponding to the given id